Henry Percy, 2nd Earl of Northumberland: Family background

 Henry Percy was the son of Sir Henry "Hotspur" Percy, and Lady Elizabeth Mortimer.
 Elizabeth was the daughter of Edmund Mortimer, Earl of March and Philippa, Countess of Ulster, daughter of Elizabeth de Burgh and Lionel of Antwerp, son of Edward III.
 Hotspur's father—the young Henry's grandfather—was also called Henry Percy, and in 1377 became the first of the Percy family to hold the title of Earl of Northumberland.

 Both Hotspur and his father were early and active supporters of Henry Bolingbroke, who usurped the throne from Richard II in 1399, and became King Henry IV.
 They were initially richly rewarded, but soon grew disillusioned with the new regime.
 Hotspur rose up in rebellion, and was killed at Shrewsbury on 21 July 1403.

 Hotspur's father, the earl, was not present at the battle, but there is little doubt that he participated in the rebellion.
 After a short imprisonment, he was pardoned, and in June 1404 he delivered his grandson into the king's custody at Doncaster.

 By May 1405, however, the earl was involved in another rebellion.
 His plans failed, and he was forced to flee to Scotland, taking his grandson with him.
 The following years were marked by an itinerant life and further plotting, while the young Henry remained in the custody of the Duke of Albany.
 On 19 February 1408, the first earl of Northumberland was killed in the Battle of Bramham Moor, leaving the young Henry Percy as heir apparent to the earldom.

 Henry remained in Scotland until the accession of Henry V in 1413, when he tried to claim his grandfather's title.
 His cause was aided by the king's aunt, Joan Beaufort, Countess of Westmorland, who arranged his marriage to her daughter Eleanor.

 It was in Henry V's interest to reconcile with the Percys, with their vast network in the north of England; on 11 May 1414, Henry Percy was restored to the Earldom of Northumberland, followed by a formal creation on 16 March 1416.
+(Note: This was a new creation, to stress that the attainder of the first earl had not been undone.)